johannesvollmer/johannesvollmer.github.io/_posts/2018-06-20-announcing-webgl-of-life.md

 Currently, the only way to utilize the GPU on the web is by using WebGL.
 OpenGL is used to display 2D and 3D graphics using the GPU.
-The cell board is be a texture with each pixel representing a cell.
-The board is rendered in WebGL for realtime performance.
+The current generation of cells is stored in a texture, with each pixel representing a cell.
+This board is rendered in WebGL for realtime performance.
 Of course, the simulation of each evolution is also computed in WebGL.

-For this purpose, I wrote a shader which
+For this purpose, I wrote a shader which transforms the current board pixel per pixel.
+This shader is rendered to a second texture, which afterwards contains the next generation.
+These textures are internally swapped after each generation.

+# Fattening the Cells

+In the final app, each pixels contains more information than just a simple `on` or `off`, though.
+In RGB Textures, we have more space available to us.
+To simplify visualization and computation, the `green` channel of a pixel in the current board always caches the count its neighbours.
+Also, the `blue` channel stores the state of that cell in the previous generation.
+This enables interpolating between those two states, achieving a simple opacity transition, resulting in a smoother look.

+# Painting the Texture

+Drawing cells on the board is done in JavaScript.
+This allows for complex board modifications in the future.
+Displaying the brush contents is achieved using SVG.

+# WebGL of Life

+Here's the finished app: [WebGL of Life](https://johannesvollmer.github.io/webgl-of-life/).